 Frеquеntly Askеd Quеstions

 Yes, there is coding in Salesforce, particularly in Apex (similar to Java) and Visualforce (for user interface development).
-Coding is an important element of Salesforce development as customising and extending Salesforce often requires writing codes to produce custom functionalities or automate processes.
+Coding is an important element of Salesforce development as customizing and extending Salesforce often requires writing codes to produce custom functionalities or automate processes.